-Although this membrane serves to protect the cell and its components, it is also surface through which substances are exchanged and information shared with other cells.
+Although this membrane serves to protect the cell and its components, it's also surface through which substances are exchanged and information shared with other cells.

 Several differences exist between a plasma membrane and a cell wall (as well as a cell membrane) as will be discussed in detail in this article.